jvalli/teamwork-demo/README.md

 The only configuration you will need is to setup your Teamwork credentials on `TWConstants`->`Teamwork`:

-- Your Teamwork API token
+- Your Teamwork API token [How to get your API token?](https://developer.teamwork.com/enabletheapiandgetyourkey)
-- Your Teamwork host URL
+- Your Teamwork host URL `https://something.teamwork.com`

 ```
 class TWConstants {